rutanio/Rutanio-Electrum/electrum/gui/kivy/Readme.md

 # Kivy GUI

-The Kivy GUI is used with Electrum on Android devices.
+The Kivy GUI is used with EXOS-Electrum on Android devices.
 To generate an APK file, follow these instructions.

 ## Android binary with Docker

-This assumes an Ubuntu host, but it should not be too hard to adapt to another similar system.
+This assumes an Ubuntu  (x86_64) host, but it should not be too hard to adapt to another similar system.
 The docker commands should be executed in the project's root folder.